-Tischer also hosted some out-of-town visitors that Sunday afternoon, James and Edward Brennan, described as “Irishmen from St. Paul.”
-According to one witness, “there was a good deal of drinking going on there.”
+According to one witness, there was also “a good deal of drinking going on there.”
 James Brennan, an official with the St. Paul & Duluth Railroad, quarreled with Alexander McGinnis.
-According to the Lake Superior News, Edward Brennan tried to break up the feuding pair when Oppel, “partially under the influence of liquor and apparently desirous to have the fight go on, followed up a threat against the separation by striking [Edward Brennan] behind the ear with a loaded cane just as he was passing inside the door….
+The Lake Superior News reported that Brennan’s brother Edward tried to break up the feuding pair when Oppel, “partially under the influence of liquor and apparently desirous to have the fight go on, followed up a threat against the separation by striking [Edward Brennan] behind the ear with a loaded cane….
 He fell and three minutes later was dead.”
-Oppel, on the advice of a witness, fled.

 Oppel was arrested the next day and sent to St. Paul for a brief incarceration—authorities couldn’t very well hold him at his good friend’s brewery.
 But they did delay his trial for almost two years.
 St. Louis County’s Sunday liquor license experiment was stopped.
 Daniel Cash and J. D. Ensign, both respected pioneers of the St. Louis County judicial system, defended Oppel at his January 1882 trial, arguing that he had struck Brennan in self defense.
 Witnesses said Brennan had unlinked his shirt cuffs, preparing for a fight.
 He approached Oppel, who warned him to keep back.
 Brennan kept coming.
 Oppel struck him a one-handed blow close to the left ear.
 Brennan stumbled backward and fell.
 The blow had only raised a bruise—since there were no lacerations or broken bones it was highly doubtful it could have killed Brennan.
 (We know much more about head injuries today than we did in 1882.)